 In 1920, the Vermont Fish & Wildlife Department purchased 1,000 acres of land in Milton, creating the Sandbar Waterfowl Refuge, that ultimately became the state’s first wildlife management area (WMA).
 Since then, the department has expanded its ownership and management of WMAs throughout Vermont to 100, totaling approximately 130,000 acres.

 The department carefully manages WMAs to benefit wildlife as well as to provide opportunities for the public to access and enjoy these areas.
 Whether you’re look for a place to watch Canada jays and spruce grouse, or to hunt deer, ruffed grouse or Canada geese, WMAs are special places for all Vermonters to enjoy fish, wildlife and the natural world.
-These lands represent a century’s worth of foresight and thoughtful management to maintain and enhance healthy wildlife habitat for now and for the future.

 Conservation and management of all WMAs is funded through sporting license sales, the Federal Aid in Wildlife Restoration Fund, and the Vermont Habitat Stamp.
 All WMAs are open to hunting, trapping, fishing, wildlife viewing and other wildlife-related outdoor activities.